undergrad-partner-school

 Admissions

-According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 8,622 in 2024.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 8,413 in 2025.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is one of the most difficult schools to get into.
-With a rich history of academic excellence, it offers an unparalleled educational experience.
+With a rich history of academic excellence, it offers an unmatched educational experience.

 Test Scores

-The ACT composite average score for all the accepted students in 2024 was 32 and the average GPA was 4.1.
-Therefore, the chances are that you'll need a GPA higher than the average for acceptance, and the same goes for your ACT score.
+The ACT composite average score for all the enrolled students in 2025 was 32 and the average GPA was 4.14.
+That means that you need a GPA that's above average in order to get into Georgia Institute of Technology; the same goes for your ACT score.

 Average Test Scores